symopsio/examples/okta_sdk/README.md

 The Flow implementation declares an [`on_approve`](https://docs.symops.com/docs/hooks#on_approve) hook that checks if the approving user is in a given Okta Group before allowing the approval to continue.

-You need to specify a valid Okta Group ID in your `flow_vars` to complete the setup:
+You need to specify a valid Okta Group ID in your `flow_vars` to complete the setup.
+See our [docs](https://docs.symops.com/docs/okta#add-okta-access-targets) for help on finding an Okta Group ID.

 ```
 resource "sym_flow" "this" {